Top Outdoor Things to Do with Kids in Lancaster, PA

 Looking to spend the whole day outdoors while vacationing in Lancaster?
 Look no further than Mt.
 Gretna Lake & Beach, where you’ll find eight-acres including a beach, recreation lawn and picnic grove, in addition to the Jigger Shop, serving delicious ice-cream and treats and an open-air theatre.

-Intercourse Bike Works / Strasburg Scooters
+Lititz Bike Works / Strasburg Scooters

 For older children, you may want to tour Lancaster County on two wheels rather than four!
-Stop by one of Intercourse Bike Works locations to pick up your bike, and find the tour that’s right for you – from and Amish Dinner Tour to Covered Bridges on Electric Bikes, (or if you’re taking an excursion sans kiddos, the Bikes, Barns and Beers tour), there’s sure to be something for you.
+Stop by one of Lititz Bike Works locations to pick up your bike, and find the tour that’s right for you – from and Amish Dinner Tour to Covered Bridges on Electric Bikes, (or if you’re taking an excursion sans kiddos, the Bikes, Barns and Beers tour), there’s sure to be something for you.
 If you’re brave, and would rather try a scooter ride, or scoot coupe, head over to Strasburg Scooters, where you’ll enjoy a guided scooter tour on the back roads of Amish Country.
 You’ll pass exceptional views of the countryside, including Amish farms and schoolhouses, in addition to covered bridges and incredible backroads.
 You’ll truly be enjoy the fresh air with either of these options!
 NOTE: Please see websites for age guidelines.